roytang/blog/content/page/about/contact.md

 This policy was inspired by a [tweet from Stephanie Hurlburt](https://twitter.com/sehurlburt/status/889004724669661184) and also patio11's own [standing invite](https://www.kalzumeus.com/standing-invitation/).
 If you need tips about how to contact strangers, that last link is a great read.

+Note: I reserve the right to publish the content of any correspondence you make with me on this blog.
+If you do not wish for your content to be publicly available, please say so explicitly.

 ## FAQ

 - Can I contact you about updating one of your old posts to link back to my site for promotional purposes?